System Design Space

 How network and routing shape DNS behavior

-Cache miss and latency
+Cache miss and extra traversal

 TTL trade-off